Adaptive tensor train metadynamics for high-dimensional free energy exploration: Methods

+The Gaussian factor in $\widetilde{\phi}_i$ progressively damps high-frequency Fourier modes: modes with wavenumber $\lfloor i/2 \rfloor / L_k$ larger than $\sim1/(\pi\rho_k)$ are suppressed exponentially.
+Thus, $\boldsymbol\rho$ directly controls the spatial resolution of the bias potential, and its choice involves a tradeoff: too small a bandwidth leaves high-frequency noise in $V_{\text{bias}}$, while too large a bandwidth smooths over genuine free energy barriers and reduces the ability of the bias potential to promote transitions.

-When evaluating $V_{\text{bias}}$ and its gradient during molecular dynamics steps, i.e., step 11 of Algorithm~\ref{alg:full_algorithm}, we use $\widetilde{\phi}_i(x)$ in place of $\phi_i(x)$.
-However, during TT-Sketch, Eq.~\eqref{coeff_tns_closed_form2} still uses the canonical $\phi_i(x)$.
+When evaluating $V_{\text{bias}}$ and its gradient during molecular dynamics steps, i.e., step~\ref{step:force} of Algorithm~\ref{alg:full_algorithm}, we use $\widetilde{\phi}_i(x)$ in place of $\phi_i(x)$.
+However, during TT-Sketch, Eq.~\eqref{coeff_tns_closed_form2} still uses the unmodified basis functions $\phi_i(x)$.
 The coefficient TT $\mathcal P_{\text{bias}}$ is unaffected by the kernel smoothing and therefore remains unmodified until the next TT-Sketch procedure.

+In this work, we use the constant $\rho=0.05$~rad for each CV for all systems with $D>2$.
+For alanine dipeptide ($D=2$), standard grid-based metadynamics serves as the primary reference, and we set $\rho=0$ to enable a direct comparison with the TT approximation itself.
+A brief discussion of qualitative and quantitative effects of the choice of bandwidth on the quality of sampling is provided in Section~\ref{sec:6d8d}.